horizontalsystems/blockchain-crypto-guides/guides/defi/4-lending-protocols.md

 A flash loan allows you to essentially simultaneously perform multiple financial transactions in an instant: borrowing the funds, using them to make several arbitrage trades across multiple DeFi platforms, and then paying them back to the original lender, all in one go.

-## Compound
+## 1. Compound

-Perhaps the most popular decentralized service for borrowing and lending.
+A currently popular decentralized service for borrowing and lending.

 [Compound Finance](https://compound.finance/markets) loans typically require a collateral which may change between 0-90% of the borrowed asset.